Cal McNair

-Daniel Calhoun "Cal" McNair (born October 24, 1961) is an American businessman and sports executive.
-He currently serves as chairman and chief executive officer for the Houston Texans of the National Football League (NFL).
+Daniel Calhoun McNair (born October 24, 1961) is an American businessman and sports executive.
+He is the principal owner, chairman, and chief executive officer of the Houston Texans of the National Football League (NFL).

 Early life and education

-McNair was born in Houston, Texas on October 24, 1961 to Bob McNair and Janice McNair.
+McNair was born in Houston, Texas, on October 24, 1961, to Bob McNair and Janice McNair.
 He attended Spring Forest Middle School in Houston, where he played running back on the football team along with future NFL player Craig James.
 He then went to Cypress-Fairbanks High School.
 McNair earned a bachelor's degree from the University of Texas at Austin, where he was a walk-on member of the Longhorns football team, and subsequently graduated from Rice University in 1995 with a Master's in Business Administration.

 Business career

 McNair became one of the first employees of his father's company, Cogen Technologies, in 1987.
 While working there, he worked in financial analysis and project management, supervising the construction of multiple power stations in the eastern United States.
 Currently, he is an executive for the Palmetto Trust Company and RCM Financial Services.